 After performing dependency analysis, the Impact view shows:

-A graph of your project structure and its file dependencies, showing how files such as models, libraries, functions, data files, and source and derived files relate to each other.
+A graph of your project structure and its file dependencies, showing how files such as models, libraries, subsystem, functions, data files, and source and derived files relate to each other.

 Required products and toolboxes.

-Relationships between source and derived files (such
+Relationships between source and derived files (such as

-and between C/C++ source and header files.
+between C/C++ source and header files.
 You can see what code is

 Warnings about problem files, such as missing files, files not in the project, unsaved changes, and out-of-date derived files.